defx/synergy/README.md

 };
 ```

-### List Events

-If the target of the event is a list element, then the second argument to your handler will be the data for that particular item.
+If the target of the event is within a repeated block, then the second argument to your handler will be the datum for that particular item.

 ```js
 {